jayninja/softlayer-networking/README.md

 ## disclaimer
 This is only useful until cloud-init fixes the bug around consuming network_data.json.
 This happened out of necessity.
 I apologize in advance for the terrible code.

+## pre-built
+The rpm I included is for centos 6 64bit.